Forex Trading SA: What Is Forex (FX) Trading? Best Currency Trading Guide for 2019

 What is online trading and how does it work?

 Buying and selling stock or anything online is referred to as “online trading”.
 Brokers buy and sell stock online through forex investment and they charge people a commission.
-To become a forex broker, you need to have a license that permits you to trade stock through exchange.
+To become a forex broker in South Africa, you need to have a license that permits you to trade stock through exchange.

 Is it safe to trade online in South Africa?